Borel History, Family Crest & Coats of Arms

 The surname Borel was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this renowned family held a family seat since ancient times.

-Important Dates for the Borel family
+Early History of the Borel family

 This web page shows only a small excerpt of our Borel research.
 Another 232 words (17 lines of text) covering the years 1330, 1458, 1560, 1600, 1596, 1676, 1800, 1560, 1620 and 1671 are included under the topic Early Borel History in all our PDF Extended History products and printed products wherever possible.